-FINANCIAL AID.
 Isothermal Community College is a participant in federal and state financial aid programs.
 Awards are based on financial need as projected through a national Family Financial Statement (FFS) of the American College Testing Program.
 This financial aid application is made available through the local high school guidance offices or the office of financial aid at Isothermal Community College.
-The student's need is derived by analyzing the total financial picture of the student and his family.
-The recipient must maintain satisfactory progress in his course of study and must show average academic achievement.
+The student's need is derived by analyzing the total financial picture of the student and his/her family.
+Recipient must maintain satisfactory progress in their course of study and must show average academic achievement.

-Students may secure information and financial aid applications by contacting the Director of Financial Aid in the Student Personnel Office.
+Students may secure information and financial aid applications by contacting the Director of Financial Aid in the Student Services Office.
 Listed below are the programs of financial assistance that are available at the College.